VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * functional specifications are defined.

  ### 1.1.3 Exit criteria defined
- * A certain level of requirements coverage has been achieved.
+ * 80% of requirements coverage has been achieved.
  *  All tests have been executed.
 * No high priority or severe bugs are left outstanding.
 *  All resolved bugs have been re-tested and appoved bt the QA team.